Fiction – Kindle edition; Green Light Press; 108 pages; 2011.

 He sees that the majority of the letters are profoundly humble pleas for moral and spiritual advice, that they are inarticulate expressions of genuine suffering.
 He also discovers that his correspondents take him seriously.
 For the first time in his life, he is forced to examine the values by which he lives.
 This examination shows him that he is the victim of the joke and not its perpetrator.

-Some people might find humour in these situations, but to be honest, this kind of comedy is generally lost on me.
+Some people might find humour in these situations, but this kind of comedy is lost on me.
 The saving grace is that Miss Lonelyhearts is short and takes just a matter of hours to read; I might have begrudged a longer book for wasting my time.

 This is my 9th book for #20booksofsummer.
 I bought it on 9 February 2012, but not sure what provoked me to do so.
-Maybe it was the price (77p!), the idea it was about someone working on a newspaper and therefore might fall into my “newspaper novel” category, or the fact it’s listed in Peter Boxall’s 1001 Books You Must Read Before You Die, which I use for inspiration when I’m not sure what to read next.
+Maybe it was the price (77p!) or the idea it was about someone working on a newspaper and therefore might fall into my “journalism novel” category.

 I was going to read this after I finished The Day of the Locust but never got round to it.
 It sounded good then and your review makes me still want to read it.
 It sounds pretty humorous to me.